In this digital course, you’ll become a true pelvis pro - visualizing biomechanics and understanding what lies below the surface.

 Current CEU Approvals

-Please check back for updates on CEU approval as it's changing daily.
+Please check back for updates on CEU approval.
 Send us an email if you have any questions or would like to see a particular approval. [email protected]

 - NASM- 1.9 CEUs